Georgia Deer Season 2023 [All You Need To Know!]

 • A buck must have a 15-inch outside antler spread or four 1-inch points on each antler to comply.

-• Any deer taken this season must be reported to Georgia Game Check within 24 hours.
+• Must be reported to Georgia Game Check within 24 hours.

 • “Buttons” and other antlerless deer may only be shot during the season.
 “Buck-only” shooting seasons and hunts target male deer with long antlers.

-• Deer can’t remove their heads until they’ve been processed or stored.
+• Can’t remove their heads until they’ve been processed or stored.

 • Transporting a deer taken by another hunter requires the hunter’s name, address, phone number, hunting license number, and Game Check confirmation number.